 There are also increased penalties if the age difference between the person accused and the child is more than seven years.
 If there are multiple pictures on a phone, the Commonwealth can bring felony counts for each image and can charge each as a second or subsequent offense, which carries enhanced penalties.

-There are a few types of violations that, even if they occur in Virginia, are prosecuted automatically at the federal level.
+There are a few types of sexual offenses that, even if they occur in Virginia, are prosecuted automatically at the federal level.
 These crimes are almost all felonies, and include:

 The Virginia justice system is designed to protect the alleged victim, which means that convicted sex criminals are punished to the full extent of the law.
 The police will work diligently to investigate these cases.
 In Arlington, like in the rest of the Commonwealth, a sex crime conviction has the potential to adversely affect the guilty person for the rest of his or her life.